schmoelder/diss/doc/index.md

 Her unconditional support and patience throughout this journey have been invaluable.
 No one else had to endure my struggles as much, yet she was always there as a thoughtful listener.
 Being outside my field of research, she provided a great way to test my own understanding: if I could explain complicated issues clearly to her, I knew I had truly grasped them.
-Beyond this, she was a catalyst for personal growth, guiding me to discover what truly matters to me in life.
+Beyond this, she has been a catalyst for my personal growth, helping me find what truly matters in life.

 Moreover, I would like to thank Prof. Kaspereit for granting me the freedom to explore a field that was completely new to me.
 It took longer than expected to understand the subject and find my place within it, yet I was given the time I needed, and it was never doubted that I would eventually succeed.